Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 - opportunities and risks in a autonomous vehicle market.

-Vehicles are currently on the market are up to Level 2.
+Vehicles currently on the market are up to Level 2.

-As outlined in Section A above, Level 2 automation is where the system may control speed, steering and breaking but the human driver must continue to monitor the environment and intervene.
+As outlined in the Regulatory section above, Level 2 automation is where the system may control speed, steering and breaking but the human driver must continue to monitor the environment and intervene.

 As automation levels increase, the risk and liability for accidents and injuries will shift from the human driver to the automated driving system.
 Up to Level 4, the human driver will still require some level of insurance cover.
 At Level 5, where a human has no role, the risk insured will shift completely to the automated driving system and, consequently, the operator and/or manufacturer of that system.
 The risks posed by driver intoxication, fatigue, medical disability, or just plain inattention are removed completely.
 Traditional predictors of risk such as age, driving history and traffic violations will no longer be relevant.

 As liability increasingly shifts to the automated driving system technology and its manufacturers, the framework will be set for entirely new liability models to develop.
 Academics in the U.S. have proposed a “market-share” liability model as the cheapest and simplest approach.
 Under that model each manufacturer would contribute to a common fund from which injured parties could be compensated without having to identify the responsible party.
 In the Australian market however, liability is more likely to be incorporated into Australia’s largely fault based liability regime.
-This topic is discussed in more detail in the product liability (section B above)
+This topic is discussed in more detail in the Product Liability section above.

 As automated driving system technology improves and Level 4 and 5 vehicles become the norm, insurers will need to remain on top of actuarial assessments to account for the shifting of risk and liability.
 Although there will be initial uncertainty, given the large amounts of objective data automated driving system will collect, an informed and accurate evaluation (and therefore price) should be available to insurers in the market relatively quickly.

-The implications are obvious – if accidents and injuries are reduced as expected the price and market for CTP cover will in turn shrink and present a significant commercial risk for insurers.
+If accidents and injuries are reduced as expected, the price and market for CTP cover will in turn shrink and present a significant commercial risk for insurers.
 The trickle-down effect on industries intimately connected to CTP-related property damage, accidents and injuries will also be drastic.
 These industries are large and well-established in Australia ranging from smash repairers, claims adjusters, medical-legal assessors and lawyers.

-Until then, insurers should not be all that concerned about needing to change current product wordings, although, note the discussion below regarding trials.
-Product wordings address liability for the vehicle and its owner, not necessarily the human driver, and will therefore remain relevant as automated driving systems become more prominent.
+CTP policy wordings currently address liability for the vehicle and its owner, not necessarily the human driver, and will therefore remain relevant as automated driving systems become more prominent.
 Insurers should however keep under review the definition of registered owners and insureds as the technology advances.
 The conventional notion of ownership is likely to be redefined as the advent of automated driving systems sees the introduction of increased “shared ownership” of vehicles.

-With the switch in risk from driver to automated driving systems, difficult questions as to the interplay between CTP insurance and Australian product liability and consumer law will develop.
-For example, more generous damages available under product liability law (as opposed to CTP damages) means the manufacturers’ exposure in the case of road accidents will be greater than a human driver, and product underwriters will need to revisit pricing structures.
+With the switch in risk from driver to automated driving systems, difficult questions as to the interplay between CTP insurance and Australian product liability and consumer law are likely to emerge.
+For example, more generous damages available under product liability law (as opposed to CTP regimes) means the manufacturers’ exposure in the case of road accidents will be greater than a human driver, and product underwriters will need to revisit pricing structures.

 Although most product liability policies currently exclude risks indemnified under CTP policies, the shifting of risk from driver/owner to automated driving system technology is likely to encourage insurers to reconsider that approach.

-For example, the Insurance Council of Western Australia argues that, as an automated driving system is clearly a question of manufacturers’ liability, product liability policies should continue to meet their risks in what is already a “mature functioning market” and not shift those liabilities to “ government-run or privately-run compulsory third party insurers.”
-On the other side of that position is a submission by the NSW Law Society to include a definition of “autonomous vehicles” in the Motor Accident Compensation Act to ensure automated driving system remained covered under the current CTP insurance regimes.
+We are already seeing lobbying from interested parties in this regard.
+The Insurance Council of Western Australia argues that, as an automated driving system is clearly a question of manufacturers’ liability, product liability policies should continue to meet their risks in what is already a “mature functioning market” and not shift those liabilities to “government-run or privately-run compulsory third party insurers.”
+By contrast a submission has been made by the NSW Law Society to include a definition of “autonomous vehicles” in the Motor Accident Compensation Act to ensure automated driving systems remained covered under the current CTP insurance regimes.

 More broadly, there has been a push by Austroads to develop a national uniform legislative framework, given the differing motor accident schemes across the states and territories.
 A national “no-fault” scheme, as opposed to the inconsistent approaches across states and territories, may be preferred to plug the gap between automated driving systems and human driver liabilities as complicated assessments of liability and apportionment become more common.
 Whatever approach is taken, national regulation seems to be the preferred approach.